The closed-open string map for $S^1$-invariant Lagrangians: Proof of Theorem

 \subsubsection{Step 1.
 Perturbation data producing bubbles with unpunctured points}

 Recall that the domains appearing in the moduli space $\M^\gamma(x;x_0)$ are disks with the interior marked point $0$ and boundary punctures $1,t$, where $t\in S^1\setminus\{1\}$.
 For further use, we will choose perturbation data defining $\M^\gamma(x;x_0)$ whose bubbling behaviour as $t\to 1$ differs from the standard one.
-Usually, the perturbation data would be chosen so as to be compatible, as $t\to 1$, with gluing shown on Figure~\ref{fig:Two_Gluings}(a)$\to$(b), where the bubble meets the principal disk along a puncture, meaning that near this puncture it satisfies a Floer equation and shares the asymptotic with the corresponding puncture of the principal disk.
-On the other hand, we will use perturbation data consistent with gluing shown on Figure~\ref{fig:Two_Gluings}(a)$\to$(c), where the bubble is attached to the principal disk by an unpunctured marked point.
+Usually, the perturbation data would be chosen so as to be compatible, as $t\to 1$, with the gluing shown in Figure~\ref{fig:Two_Gluings}(a)$\to$(b), where the bubble meets the principal disk along a puncture, meaning that near this puncture it satisfies a Floer equation and shares an asymptotic Hamiltonian chord with the corresponding puncture of the principal disk.
+On the other hand, we will use perturbation data consistent with gluing shown in Figure~\ref{fig:Two_Gluings}(a)$\to$(c), where the bubble is attached to the principal disk by an unpunctured marked point.
 Near the unpunctured marked point, the disks satisfy a holomorphic equation with no Hamiltonian term.

 Let us explain how to define both types of data more explicitly.
-The domain on Figure~\ref{fig:Two_Gluings}(a), with free parameter $t$ close to $1$, is bi-holomorphic to the domain shown on Figure~\ref{fig:Disk_stretch}, whose boundary marked points are fixed at $1$ and some $t_0\in S^1$, upon which a stretching procedure along the strip labelled (b) is performed.
+The domain in Figure~\ref{fig:Two_Gluings}(a), with free parameter $t$ close to $1$, is bi-holomorphic to the domain shown in Figure~\ref{fig:Disk_stretch} whose boundary marked points are fixed at $1$ and some $t_0\in S^1$, upon which a stretching procedure along the strip labelled (b) is performed.
 This stretching procedure changes the complex structure on the disk by identifying the strip with $[0,1]\times [0,1]$, removing it, and gluing back the longer strip $[0,1]\times [0,r]$.
 The parameter $r\in [1,+\infty)$ is free and replaces the free parameter $t$, so that tending $r\to+\infty$ replaces the collision of two marked points $t\to 1$.

-In order to get perturbation data which are consistent with the usual bubbling, shown on Figure~\ref{fig:Two_Gluings}(a)$\to$(b), one requires the perturbed pseudo-holomorphic equation to coincide, on the strip $[0,1]\times [0,r]$, with the usual Floer equation defining the Floer differential, which uses a Hamiltonian perturbation translation-invariant in the direction of $[0,r]$.
+In order to get perturbation data which are consistent with the usual bubbling, shown in Figure~\ref{fig:Two_Gluings}(a)$\to$(b), one requires the perturbed pseudo-holomorphic equation to coincide, on the strip $[0,1]\times [0,r]$, with the usual Floer equation defining the Floer differential, which uses a Hamiltonian perturbation translation-invariant in the direction of $[0,r]$.
 In order to get perturbation data producing the bubbling pattern Figure~\ref{fig:Two_Gluings}(a)$\to$(c), we simply put an unperturbed pseudo-holomorphic equation on the strip $[0,1]\times [0,r]$, without using a Hamiltonian perturbation at all.